icpc/ccs-specs/readme.md

 ## Changes compared to the `2026-01` version

+- Added a style guide to be used for all specifications.
 - Extracted a new [JSON Format](json_format) specification containing the shared data model (JSON property types, object definitions, and notification object format) previously embedded in the [Contest API](contest_api).